The Oracle Travels Light: principles of magic with cards

 At the heart of the book is a guide to storytelling and spell-crafting with cards, demonstrating the transformative power of stories that makes us skilful in the arts of knowing, having, giving and receiving.

-To an extent, this book can be considered a follow up on my latest book, Marseille Tarot: Towards the Art of Reading, though it obviously does a different job, as per the description above.
+To an extent, this book can be considered a follow up on my book, Marseille Tarot: Towards the Art of Reading, though it obviously does a different job, as per the description above.
 Also, the reader of Taroflexions will recognize a few ideas.
 But these have been reworked to serve a much sharper point here.
 As such, the book presents the reader with new and original material, and it makes fascinating references across different magical discourses.

 Fully color illustrated with the unique and rarely seen Marseille cards of Carolus Zoya (ca. 1790), and accompanied also by the author’s original art, the book is a delight to the eye.